 - Harassing an employee or using derogatory terms based on the employee’s sexual orientation

 LGBT Discrimination by the Numbers

-What Does this Mean for Business?
+What Does This Mean for Business?

-As evidenced by the US Justice Department suing North Carolina over its bathroom law requiring people to use restrooms that correspond with the gender on their birth certificates, federal agencies are ready, willing and able to go to battle over the protection of the LGBT community when it comes to discrimination on the basis of sex.
+As evidenced by the US Justice Department suing North Carolina over its bathroom law requiring people to use restrooms that correspond with the gender on their birth certificates, federal agencies are ready, willing, and able to go to battle over the protection of the LGBT community when it comes to discrimination on the basis of sex.
 Additionally, recovery by LGBT employees for discrimination on the basis of sex is increasing at a rapid rate.
 Employers should have employee policies in place that address non-discrimination and should enforce those policies.
-Call an experienced employment law attorney at GSB Law today to review your workplace policies, their enforcement, or conduct of your workers and for advice on how to handle the changing environment around discrimination on the basis of sex.
+Call an experienced employment attorney at GSB Law today to review your workplace policies, their enforcement, or conduct of your workers and for advice on how to handle the changing environment around discrimination on the basis of sex.